In late 2014, the IT systems of Sony Pictures Entertainment were hacked in one of the most brazen cyberattacks in history.

 But the cybersecurity practices in place at many hospitals, clinics, insurers, employers, medical device and pharmaceutical manufacturers, and governments, remain woefully inadequate.

-In this article, we will discuss cybersecurity for the healthcare industry, including the relevant healthcare cybersecurity standards and regulations, the many ways in which the industry is vulnerable, and the best ways for healthcare entities to build their healthcare information security defenses.
+In this article, we will discuss cybersecurity for the healthcare industry, including the relevant healthcare IT security standards and regulations, the many ways in which the industry is vulnerable, and the best ways for healthcare entities to build their healthcare information security defenses.

 Do Small and Mid-Sized Clinics Need to Worry About Healthcare Information Security?